adhan0523/5-DOF-Robotic-Arm/README.md

 **Adhan Lenin**
 B.Tech Mechatronics Engineering Student

-This project is part of my ongoing CAD and robotics learning journey, where I regularly design mechanical systems to strengthen my understanding of engineering design, robotics, and SolidWorks.
+This repository is part of my engineering portfolio and reflects my continuous learning in CAD modeling, robotics, and mechanical design using SolidWorks.